 These procedures are not designed to test for fraudulent or illegal acts, nor will they necessarily detect such acts or recognize them as such, even if the effect of its consequences on the financial statements is material.
-However, should we become aware that an illegal or possible illegal act or an act of fraud may have occurred, we will communicate this information directly to the Audit Committee.
+However, should we become aware that an illegal or possible illegal act or an act of fraud may have occurred, other than one considered clearly inconsequential, we will communicate this information directly to the Audit Committee.